 Once you have removed the badge, you will be greeted by an adhesive marking of where the badge was located and tough dirt depending on the age of the car.
 You may be able to wash the majority of the defect from the paintwork but there will still be markings that need to be rectified.

-A strong cutting compound will be required to remove the layer of adhesive glue.
-You may also require an professional polishing machine (beginner friendly) in order to provide enough power to break the strong adhesive down.
+You may want to invest in the best rubbing compound you can get your hands on as this will make removing the much easier.
+You may also require a professional polishing machine (beginner friendly) in order to provide enough power to break the strong adhesive down.

 It is strongly advised that you apply a protective layer of car wax to the work area once you are happy with the defect free paintwork.